jphaugla/datastaxStreamsetsDocker/README.md

 A pipeline describes the flow of data from the origin system to destination systems and defines how to transform the data along the way.

 We will have a pipeline to pull data from an avro file and add it to kafka.
 Then, a second pipeline will pull data from kafka and write to DataStax Cassandra

+## Open up the Streamsets Data Collector Interface

+* Bring up the Streamsets Data Collector from the browser with localhost:18630 using *admin* as both the username and the password

 ## Add Additional Libraries to Stage Libraries section